-'''

 typedef enum {XtListHead, XtListTail} XtListPosition;

-'''

-void XtInsertEventHan client_data, position); dler(w, event_mask, nonmaskable, proc, W Specifies the widget for which this event handler is being registered.
-Must be of class Core or any subclass thereof. event_mask Specifies the event mask for which to call this procedure. nonmaskable on the r NoExpose, , SelectionC nNotify, procedure should be nts (Graphics lear, SelectionR ClientMessage, Expose, equest, proc Specifies the procedure to be called. client_data Specifies additional data to be passed to the client's event handler. position Specifies when the event handler is to be called relative to othe previously registered handlers. e to other
+void XtInsertEventHandler(w, event_mask, nonmaskable, proc, client data, position); Specifies the widget for which this event handler is w being registered.
+Must be of class Core or any subclass thereof. event mask Specifies the event mask for which to call this procedure. nonmaskable Specifies whether this procedure should be called on the nonmaskable events (GraphicsExpose, No-Expose, SelectionClear, SelectionRequest, SelectionNotify, ClientMessage, and MappingNotify).
+Specifies the procedure to be called. proc Specifies additional data to be passed to the client's client data event handler.
+Specifies when the event handler is to be called relaposition tive to other previously registered handlers.